Last updated on August 31, 2025

 The Stone Brain

-Memoricide effects are usually only seen in black, but at 4 mana total, The Stone Brain provides a similar effect when played against combo decks that aim in narrow cards to win.
+Memoricide effects are usually only seen in black, but at 4 mana total, The Stone Brain provides a similar effect when played against combo decks that rely on narrow cards to win.

 Syr Ginger, the Meal Ender